wolf99/beginner-java-sushi-gitbook/en/Hello World.md

  }
  ```
 5. In between those curly braces (the `{` and `}`) we can add code that contains the data and functionality that we need to represent a chair, such as how many legs it has and the sound it might make when you sit down in it.
 6. In Java nearly everything is a class.
-For our first program we will created a file called `HelloWorld.java`.
+For our first program we will create a file called `HelloWorld.java`.
 This means the class in the file should be called the same name.
 7. Open your chosen editor and begin by saving a new blank file with the name `HelloWorld.java`.
-Be sure that the name is spelled correctly and has the correct case as this important for later on.
+Be sure that the name is spelled correctly and has the correct case as it is important that it matches the name of the class.
 The `.java` part is the** file extension**.
 Normally files saved in a text editor may be saved with a `.txt` extension so you will need to make sure the extension is definitely changed to `.java`.
 8. Because our filename is `HelloWorld.java`, our class will be called `HelloWorld`.
 Add the following code to your file in the text editor.
 For now, don't worry about what the `public` part means.
  ```java
  public class HelloWorld {